Best Cheap Health Insurance in Alabama (2026)

 - A parent or caretaker to a child 18 or younger

-However, if you're disabled and over the age of 65, you can qualify with an income of up to about $34,000 per year.
+If you're disabled and over the age of 65, you can qualify for Medicaid with an income of up to about $34,800 per year.

-Medicaid income limits change each year and coverage requirements aren't always straightforward.
-It's a good idea to apply for Medicaid even if you're not 100% sure you qualify.
+Medicaid income limits change each year, and coverage requirements aren't always straightforward.
+It's a good idea to apply for Medicaid even if you're not completely sure you qualify.

 Are health insurance rates going up in Alabama?